MarisaKirisame/DefComBlog/Calculator.md

       throw new RuntimeException("...");
     }

 What do I put in here?
 Seems like we are stuck!
 For a good reason: we now have unknown variables in our language, but we dont know which value they are.
-Luckily, they are all user-defined variable, so we can require our user pass in
+Luckily, they are all user-defined variable, so we can require our user pass in a Mapping, from variable to int.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzA2MTQxNzUsMzM0NzM2NTk1LC0yMD
+eyJoaXN0b3J5IjpbLTg2Mjc0NzczOCwzMzQ3MzY1OTUsLTIwNT
-UzMDkzMTYyLC0xMTA0NTM0NjkzLC0xODg0OTkwMTMzLC0xNTI2
+MwOTMxNjIsLTExMDQ1MzQ2OTMsLTE4ODQ5OTAxMzMsLTE1MjY5
-OTUyNDQ4LDU1NTk4ODY3MSwtNjYxNDcyMjM5XX0=
+NTI0NDgsNTU1OTg4NjcxLC02NjE0NzIyMzldfQ==
 -->